Everything you need to know about America's Largest Anti-Hunger Program

 What happens if we don't increase SNAP benefits for the duration of the economic downturn and beyond?

 If we don’t increase SNAP benefits for the duration of the economic downturn and beyond, food banks will continue to face unprecedented demand for food assistance.
-In 2021, Gleaners Community Food Bank pushed a record 71,000,000 pounds of food to neighbors in need.
+In 2022, Gleaners Community Food Bank provided 47,000,000 pounds of food to neighbors in need.

 What can I do to support SNAP?